NameMC/BASIC-SNIPING-GUIDE/README.md

 -------------

 ### **Prename Sniping**
-- Prename sniping, also called giftcard sniping, is an advantageous sniping practice which allows you to send 6 name change requests for each account.
-MFAs are able to send a maximum of 2 name change requests.
-On the other hand, prename sniping allows up to 6 name change requests because a [different name change endpoint](https://mojang-api-docs.netlify.app/needs-auth/create-profile.html) is used.
+- Prename sniping, also called giftcard sniping, is a different method of conventional sniping.
+Previously, prename sniping was better than MFA sniping because it used a [different name change endpoint](https://mojang-api-docs.netlify.app/needs-auth/create-profile.html), allowing the sniper to send 6 name change requests *per gift card*.
+After 1/1/2022 it appears Mojang has changed this advantageous method.
+Gift cards now only send 2 requests per card and 6 requests per IP.

 **Example:**
-> Prename Sniping has the greatest efficacy of any sniping method available.
-However, it's very costly to initiate; it depends on Minecraft giftcards or a fresh edition of Minecraft every snipe, which is $26.95 USD.
+> Prename Sniping is efficacious but very costly to initiate; it depends on Minecraft giftcards or a fresh edition of Minecraft every snipe, which is $26.95 USD.

 ᲼᲼᲼᲼᲼᲼